DeepSpeed is a deep learning optimization library that makes distributed training easy, efficient, and effective.

 Read more: GPT tutorial

 DeepSpeed provides memory-efficient data parallelism and enables training models without model parallelism.
-For example, DeepSpeed can train models with up to 13 billion parameters on NVIDIA V100 GPUs with 32GB of device memory.
+For example, DeepSpeed can train models with up to 13 billion parameters on a single GPU.
 In comparison, existing frameworks (e.g., PyTorch’s Distributed Data Parallel) run out of memory with 1.4 billion parameter models.

 With this impressive memory reduction, early adopters of DeepSpeed have already produced a language model (LM) with over 17B parameters called Turing-NLG, establishing a new SOTA in the LM category.

-DeepSpeed supports efficient data parallelism, model parallelism, and their combination.
-ZeRO boosts the scaling capability and efficiency further.
+DeepSpeed supports efficient data parallelism, model parallelism, pipeline parallelism and their combinations, which we call 3D parallelism.

 The figure depicts system throughput improvements of DeepSpeed (combining ZeRO-powered data parallelism with model parallelism of NVIDIA Megatron-LM) over using Megatron-LM alone.